It’s college tour time, and parents and high school students are exploring all the options for the next step in their lives.

 College vs. University

 Large universities can also have a medical or law school for those pursuing professional degrees in those fields.
 Sometimes, they even have these great programs that allow you to get both your undergraduate and your graduate degree in a shorter amount of time.

-History of the Two Terms
+History of the Two Terms: University Versus College

-During the Middle English period, between 1250 CE and 1300 CE, the term university appeared and is older than the word college which did not appear for another 50 to 150 years.
+During the Middle English period, the word university appeared between 1250 CE and 1300 CE.
+The word university is older than the word college, which did not appear for another 50 to 150 years.

 How does a university receive its classification?